 Begin Your Day:

 - Lemon juice in warm water is detoxing, supports the liver, and stimulates stomach acid production in preparation for breakfast.
+Check out my Liver Detox Tonic.

 - Drink 2+ litres of water per day – add fresh berries, citrus fruits or mint to add flavour which will make water more appealing if you struggle to drink plain water.
 Take vitamin B complex for energy.
+Check out my Energiser Bunny Tonic.

 - Vitamin B is water-soluble like vitamin C, therefore, must be consumed on a daily basis as water-soluble vitamins are not stored in the body.